New London Union Station: Upgrades and Coast Guard Museum

 In July 2013, the station owners sent a letter of concern to the state, seeking that the Environmental Impact Report for the museum and footbridge consider a breadth of possible impacts, particularly from the footbridge.
 The museum itself received a Finding Of No Significant Impact in March 2014.
 The Environmental Impact Evaluation for the footbridge, released in July 2014, analyzed seven alternatives for the footbridge location.
 Alternative 5a, located east of the baggage building and including a section to the garage, was the preferred alternative.
 The state committed $20 million towards the cost of the potential footbridge.

 In 2014, O'Donnell and Timken began talks with the Coast Guard Museum Association about selling the station to a third-party investor associated with the Association.
 The sale was originally to be effective at the end of 2014, but was delayed because the Redevelopment Agency never issued a formal certificate of completion for the 1975 sale and renovations.
-Since the Agency was dissolved in 2008, the City Council issued the certificate in early January 2015, allowing the sale the proceed.
+Since the Agency was dissolved in 2008, the City Council issued the certificate in early January 2015, allowing the sale to proceed.
 On January 12, the Council released the station from the 1960s urban renewal plan as part of an agreement with O'Donnell and Timken to ease the sale process.
 The new agreement also included stipulations for historic preservation of the building, and allowed – but did not require – its continued use as a train station.
 On January 29, 2015, Union Station Development sold the station to the New London RR Company – a holding company owned by James Coleman Jr., chairman of the Association – for $3 million.
-Coleman brought in a restaurant serving locally sourced food for the first floor, and intends to renovate the second floor for use by museum-related tenants.
+Coleman brought in a restaurant serving locally sourced food for the first floor, and intended to renovate the second floor for use by museum-related tenants.

-Electrification and track work on Track 6, necessary to allow use of M8 electric railcars on Shore Line East, is taking place from November 2021 to April 2022.
+Electrification and track work on Track 6, necessary to allow use of M8 electric railcars on Shore Line East, took place from November 2021 to April 2022.
+The cars entered service for Shore Line East that May.
+In June 2023, the US Department of Transportation awarded $17 million for transportation improvements in downtown New London, including the footbridge and station renovations.
+Construction of the museum began in 2025, with completion expected in 2026.
+Only one bid for the footbridge construction was received in September 2025.